Damon medius

-Damon medius is a species of arachnid of the family Phrynichidae.
+Damon medius is a species of whipspider of the family Phrynichidae.

 Description

 Damon medius can reach a body length of 3–4 cm.
 This strictly arboreal and nocturnal whip spider has a flat body and fragile legs, by which it moves sideways like a crab.
 In males the front legs are very long and antenniform, much longer than in the females.
 It has two large, spiny pedipalps, which are larger in the male than the female.
 It feeds on small insects.

 Distribution and habitat

 This species can be found in West Africa, in Benin, Ghana, Guinea, Ivory Coast, Cameroon, Liberia, Mali, Nigeria, São Tomé and Príncipe, Senegal, Sierra Leone and Togo.
 It lives in wetlands and rainforests.